hipstersmoothie/sketchmine/CONTRIBUTING.md

 ## Branch name format

-The Branch name can only consist out of uppercase letters, lowercase letters, numbers and dashes and has to contain a specific prefix about the purpose.
+The branch name can only consist out of uppercase letters, lowercase letters, numbers and dashes and has to contain a specific prefix about the purpose.
 The prefixes are listed below.
 Furthermore the length of a branch name can only be up to 50 characters. please use the following pattern: `<prefix>/<descriptive-name>`